We may earn money or products from the companies or links mentioned in this post.

 Why we love Disneyland’s Picnic Area

 A little background on how we decided to use the picnic area.
-In 2007, the first day we went to Disneyland, with our friends (that we went with in October) and another friend (so still 10 of us since The Goof wasn’t born yet) we took a small cooler- and ended up getting a locker.
-Wasn’t really planned, but yeah, that is how it worked out.
-That day was great, and while at the end of the day our feet hurt from walking so much (which none of us were used to) on cement, and just all the excitement of the park, we lasted the entire day.
+In 2007, the first day we went to Disneyland, with our friends we took a small cooler- and ended up getting a locker.
+It wasn’t really planned, but yeah, that is how it worked out.
+That day was great, and while at the end of the day our feet hurt from walking so much (which none of us were used to), and just all the excitement of the park, we lasted the entire day.

 The next day, our friends with the 5 kids didn’t come, but my parents did.
 They drove to the park (where as we had walked the day before).
 So, instead of pay for a locker, we put the cooler in the car and came back to the vehicle for lunch.
 Something happened, we didn’t make it through the entire day.
 As we rode the tram back to the parking garage, we realized how tired we were, how much our feet hurt, and we ate, and went back to the tram, now sore and barely able to move (all of us).
 So we only stayed a few more hours in the park.
 We didn’t think much of it since we had done so much, but when we didn’t leave the park the next day we went, we again, made it the entire day.
 Our final day, once again, we returned to the car, and we decided to leave right then.
 It became clear that sitting, and leaving the excitement of Disneyland was a cue to our bodies that it could let us know it was tired.